Conflux-Chain/sirius-eth/README.md

 ## Run with Docker

 1. nginx
-   Modify the value of `proxy_pass` in `docker/nginx.conf` to your Conflux Core Space backend URL.
+   Modify the value of `proxy_pass` in `docker/nginx.conf` to your Conflux eSpace backend URL.

 2. config.example